frostebite/setup-gcp-for-github-actions/README.md

 ## Steps

-1) You will be taken to google cloud shell and asked to allow this script to run, you may also have to specify a project and region.
+1) Click the Run on Google Cloud button and confirm you trust this script.
-2) You will be asked to specify a GitHub personal access token, this token will not be saved anywhere.
+2) You must then provide a GitHub personal access token and a GitHub repo URL
-3) You will be asked to select a GitHub repository to add the credentials to.
-4) The service account will be created and two secrets (google-service-account-email and google-service-account-token) will be added to the GitHub repo to enable GCP access.
+3) A service account will be created on GCP and two secrets (google-service-account-email and google-service-account-token) will be added to the GitHub repo to enable GCP access.